A comparison of variational upwinding schemes for geophysical fluids, and their application to potential enstrophy conserving discretisations: Results

 \subsection{Exact temporal integration of potential enstrophy}

-Finally, we compare the energy conserving results presented in Section 4.1 with results for which potential enstrophy is exactly integrated between each time level, via the diagnosis of $\overline{q}_h$ as either piecewise linear \eqref{eq::q_linear_in_time} or piecewise constant \eqref{eq::q_const_in_time} in time.
+We also compare the energy conserving results presented in Section 4.1 with results for which potential enstrophy is exactly integrated across each time level, via the diagnosis of $\overline{q}_h$ as either piecewise linear \eqref{eq::q_linear_in_time} or piecewise constant \eqref{eq::q_const_in_time} in time.
 Since there is no internal dissipation of energy in space or time, and only minimal change in potential enstrophy for these configurations, any injection of potential enstrophy, such as that provided by the SUPG or downwinded trial function stabilisation schemes, will lead to instability.
 Consequently these formulation can only be run in either a neutral state, with no damping, or in conjunction with a symmetric positive definite damping term, such as that for the APVM.
 Results showing the potential enstrophy evolution for the exact potential enstrophy integration formulations are presented in Fig. \ref{fig::pot_enst_con}, with these contrasted against those for the standard second order representation as shown in Fig. \ref{fig::conservation_nits}.
 As observed, the second order in time representation of potential vorticity lead to a potential enstrophy conservation error approximate one quarter that of the piecewise constant representation for the completely undamped case ($\tau=0$).
+As previously noted, since these schemes ensure the exact temporal integration of $\mathcal{Z}_h$ across the time level, but not between time levels, while they yield greatly improved results in terms of stability and conservation, unlike energy $\mathcal{Z}_h$ is still not conserved exactly.

 As observed in Fig. \ref{fig::pot_enst_con}, using the exact temporal integration of the potential enstrophy the APVM may be run stably with any choice of $\tau\ge 0$, including smaller values than those required to stabilise simulations with an inexact time integration of potential enstrophy.
 Using such small values of $\tau$, the APVM may yield superior results to either the SUPG or downwinded trial function formulations in terms of both conservation error and turbulent spectra.